In this section, we highlight the key consequences of Brexit for dispute resolution in England.

 Now that the transition period has ended, some English court judgments may be less readily enforceable in EU member states than was previously the case.
 This will only be a factor for a party if obtaining a judgment that is enforceable throughout the EU is important.
 If it is, then there are various options, including giving non-exclusive jurisdiction to the English courts, choosing another acceptable EU court, or agreeing to arbitration.

 Parallel proceedings and anti-suit injunctions

-If the current Brussels Recast Regulation ceases to apply, there will no longer be a bar on parallel proceedings, although in that situation the English courts will be free to issue anti-suit injunctions.
+Once the transition period comes to an end, there may no longer be a bar on parallel proceedings, although in that situation the English courts will be free to issue anti-suit injunctions.

 To cater for potential uncertainties (for DR clauses and more generally) be sure to include robust severance provisions in contracts.